WSMathias/CRUD-Operations/README.md

-# CURD-Operations
+CRUD-Operations

-CURD operations can be performed using this website website is bulit using HTML,CSS and JavaScript
+CRUD operations can be performed using this website website is bulit using HTML,CSS and JavaScript
 ## Requirements: